secure-video-journal/secure-video-journal.github.io/_posts/2026-06-22-why-keep-a-journal.markdown

 ### *Getting started*

 There’s no correct way to begin journaling, and no minimum amount of time that makes it “count.”

+Some people prefer structured approaches.
+Others simply record whatever feels important in the moment.
+Practices like [Morning Pages⁠](https://blog.innerarc.me/reflection/journaling/2026/06/07/memory-inventory-practice.html)⁠￼focus on clearing space for thoughts without trying to organise or improve them.

 If you want a simple place to start, you could try this:
 - Pick a moment that still feels unfinished.